dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The Origin of the Concept of Affordances: A Recent History

 The gestalt psychologists recognized that the meaning or the value of a thing seems to be perceived just as immediately as its color.
 The value is clear on the face of it, as we say, and thus it has a physiognomic quality in the way that the emotions of a man appear on his face.
 To quote from the Principles of Gestalt Psychology (Koffka, 1935), "Each thing says what it is a fruit says 'Eat me'; water says 'Drink me'; thunder says 'Fear me'; and woman says 'Love me (p.
 7).
 These values are vivid and essential features of the experience itself.
-130 The Ecological Approach to Visual Perception

 Koffka did not believe that a meaning of this sort could be explained as a pale context of memory images or an unconscious set of response tendencies.
 The postbox "invites"the mailing of a letter, the handle "wants to be grasped,"and things "tell us what to do with them"(p.
 353).
 Hence, they have what Koffka called "demand character."